 Complaint Redressal Mechanism for Transgender Persons under the POSH Act

-The pronouncement of the abovementioned judgments has stirred the debate of applicability of the POSH Act on transgender persons particularly the redressal mechanism.
+The pronouncement of the abovementioned judgments has stirred the debate on applicability of the POSH Act on transgenders, particularly the redressal mechanism.

 Section 2 (a) of the POSH Act recognizes the complainant to be an ‘aggrieved woman’, thereby excluding the possibility of LGBTQ persons to be the subjects of it.

 The Act further provides for the establishment of an Internal Complaints Committee (“ICC”), headed by the Presiding Officer which is supposed to be a Woman employed at a senior level at workplace from amongst the employees, to handle the complaints of sexual harassment filed by the ‘aggrieved woman’.
 Ironically, the Act though has been enacted for women, does not even attempt to define the word “Woman” indicating that the ICC does not have the jurisdiction to proceed against a complaint filed by any person belonging to the other gender.

 The Transgender Persons (Protection of Rights) Act, 2019

 The Transgender Persons (Protection of Rights) Act, 2019 (the “Act”) was enacted with the aim to protect the rights of transgender persons and their welfare.
 The said Act defines “Transgender person” as –

 “a person whose gender does not match with the gender assigned to that person at birth and includes trans-man or trans-woman (whether or not such person has undergone Sex Reassignment Surgery or hormone therapy or laser therapy or such other therapy), person with intersex variations, genderqueer and person having such socio-cultural identities as kinner, hijra, aravani and jogta.”